aabdullahsayed/Computer-Networks/Transport Layer/README.md

 ### Networking Layer versus transport layer

 * **Network Layer (Device-to-Device):** Uses IP addresses to move data between physical computers. *(Getting the package to the right building).*

 ![Process to Process](/Diagrams/ptop.svg)

 * **Transport Layer (Process-to-Process):** Uses Port numbers (TCP/UDP) to connect specific applications running on those computers. *(Delivering the package to the exact right room).*

+### Control Mechanisms

+The transport layer provides end-to-end communication between devices by managing how data is packaged, sequenced and delivered.
+It ensures data reaches the correct application using port numbers and utilizes three primary control mechanisms: Flow Control, Error Control, and Congestion Control

+### Flow Control
+Flow control ensures that the sender does not overwhelm the receiver with too much data at once.
+It balances the rate of transmission so that:

+- The sender transport layer doesn’t flood the receiver.

+- The receiver transport layer can buffer, process, and deliver data smoothly to the application process.